acehoss/rnsh/README.md

     -q --quiet               Increase quietness
     --version                Show version
     -h --help                Show this help
 ```

 ## How it works

-1. Set up one or more listeners.
+### Listeners
+Listener instances are the servers.
 Each listener is configured
 with an RNS identity, and a service name.
 Together, RNS makes
 these into a destination hash that can be used to connect to
 your listener.

 Multiple listeners can use the same identity.
 As long as
 they are given different service names.
 They will have
 different destination hashes and not conflict.

 Listeners must be configured with a command line to run (at
 least at this time).
 The identity hash string is set in the
 environment variable RNS_REMOTE_IDENTITY for use in child
 programs.

 Listeners are set up using the `-l` flag.

- 2. Set up your initiator (client) and get the identity hash.
+### Initiators
+Initiators are the clients.
+Each initiator has an identity
+hash which is used as an authentication mechanism on Reticulum.
 You'll need this value to configure the listener to allow
 your connection.
 It is possible to run the server without
 authentication, but hopefully it's obvious that this is an
 advanced use case.

 To get the identity hash, use the `-p` flag.

 With the initiator identity set up in the listener command
 line, and with the listener identity copied (you'll need to
 do `-p` on the listener side, too), you can run the
 initiator.

 I recommend staying pretty vanilla to start with and
 trying `/bin/zsh` or whatever your favorite shell is these
 days.
 The shell should start in login mode.
 Ideally it
 works just like an `ssh` shell session.

 ## Roadmap
 1. Plan a better roadmap